Billy Joel: 1983–1988: An Innocent Man and The Bridge

 Joel participated in the USA for Africa "We Are the World" project in 1985.

-Following the success of An Innocent Man, Joel was asked about releasing an album of his most successful singles.
-This was not the first time this topic had come up, but Joel had initially considered "Greatest Hits" albums as marking the end of one's career.
+Following An Innocent Man, Joel was asked about releasing an album of his most successful singles.
+This was not the first time this topic had come up, but Joel had initially considered greatest hits albums as marking the end of one's career.
 This time he agreed, and Greatest Hits Vol. 1 and 2 was released as a four-sided album and two-CD set, with the songs in the order in which they were released.
 The new songs "You're Only Human (Second Wind)" and "The Night Is Still Young" were recorded and released as singles to support the album; both reached the top 40, peaking at No. 9 and No. 34, respectively.
 Greatest Hits was highly successful and it has since been certified double diamond by the RIAA, with over 11.5 million copies (23 million units) sold.
 It is one of the best-selling albums in American music history, according to the RIAA.

-Coinciding with the Greatest Hits album release, Joel released a two-volume Video Album that was a compilation of the promotional videos he had recorded from 1977 to the present time.
+Coinciding with the Greatest Hits album release, Joel released a two-volume Video Album that was a compilation of the promotional videos he had recorded from 1977 to that time.
 Along with videos for the new singles off the Greatest Hits album, Joel also recorded a video for his first hit, "Piano Man", for this project.

-Joel's next album, The Bridge (1986), did not achieve the level of success of his previous albums, but it yielded the hits "A Matter of Trust" and "Modern Woman" from the film Ruthless People, a dark comedy from the directors of Airplane! (both No. 10).
-In a departure from his "piano man" persona, Joel is shown in the video playing a Gibson Les Paul.
+Joel's next album, The Bridge (1986), did not achieve the level of success of his previous albums, but it yielded the hits "A Matter of Trust" and "Modern Woman" (both No. 10) from the film Ruthless People, a dark comedy from the directors of Airplane!.
 The ballad "This is the Time" also charted, peaking at No. 18.

-On November 18, 1986, an extended version of the song "Big Man on Mulberry Street" was used on a Season 3 episode of Moonlighting.
-The episode itself was also titled "Big Man on Mulberry Street".

-The Bridge was Joel's last album to carry the Family Productions logo, after which he severed his ties with Artie Ripp.
-Joel has also stated in many interviews, most recently in a 2008 interview in Performing Songwriter magazine, that he does not think The Bridge is a good album.
+On November 18, 1986, an extended version of "Big Man on Mulberry Street" was used on a Season 3 episode of Moonlighting.The Bridge was Joel's last album to carry the Family Productions logo, after which he severed his ties with Artie Ripp.
+Joel was unsatisfied with most of the songs on The Bridge, but his record company denied a request for time to produce better material.
+In a 2008 interview, he described it as "not a good album'.